fuzonmedia-projects/rest-laravel-jwt/readme.md

 ### 3. Set Bearer.
    you need to set bearer like bellow in authorization header to send POST,DELETE,GET request to this api/orders/  endpoint.
-Paste the copied value from previous like the picture.
+Paste the copied value from previous step like the picture.

    ![register picture](./demo/tokenset.png "Set Bearer in postman")